sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolflite_build.md

 >
 > If the values are correct enter Y  [n]Y

-Sample files are now in dconf/sample
+Sample files are now in $HOME/dconf/sample

-This generates the sample file
+This generates the sample files.
+They all start with this section:

 > \# device
 > ADEVICE plughw:1,0